 WHAT ACTIONS ARE PROHIBITED UNDER THE FAIR HOUSING ACT?

-Along with the above forms of discrimination, there are specific actions that cannot be taken by sellers and landlords according to fair housing laws in Los Angeles.
+Along with the above forms of discrimination, there are specific actions that cannot be taken by sellers and landlords according to fair housing laws in Riverside.
 Some of these prohibited actions include:

 Refusing to rent, sell, or negotiate